-On a single projective space we recover condition \eqref{item:single-betti} of Eisenbud--Goto.
-Our proof of Theorem~\ref{main-thm-betti} is based on the observation that we can construct a possibly nonminimal free resolution of $M_{\geq\dd}$ from the truncations of the terms in the minimal free resolution of $M$.
+On a single projective space the regions $L_i(\bb)$ and $Q_i(\bb)$ coincide, so we recover condition \eqref{item:single-betti} of Eisenbud--Goto.
+Our proof of Theorem~\ref{main-thm-betti} is based on the observation that we can construct a possibly nonminimal free resolution of $M_{\geq\dd}$ from the truncations of the terms in the minimal free resolution of $M$\!.

-A number of inner\footnote{We use the terms inner and outer bound since in general there is no total ordering on $\reg X$ when $\Pic X\neq\ZZ$.
+A number of inner\footnote{We use the terms inner and outer bound since in general there is no total ordering on $\reg(M)$ when $\Pic X\neq\ZZ$.
 For a single projective space an inner bound corresponds to an upper bound and an outer bound to a lower bound.} bounds on the multigraded regularity of a module in terms of its Betti numbers exist in the literature.
 For example, \cite[Cor.~7.3]{MS04} used a local cohomology long exact sequence argument to deduce such a bound.
 These methods were extended in \cite[Thm.~4.14]{BC17} using a local cohomology spectral sequence.
 Our bound in Theorem~\ref{main-thm-betti} is generally larger and thus closer to the actual regularity than these results.

 Moreover, Theorem~\ref{main-thm-betti} is sharp in a number of examples.
 For instance, we use Theorem~\ref{main-thm-reg} to show that the containment in \eqref{item:reg-bound} is equal to the regularity for all saturated \emph{ample} complete intersections, meaning those determined by ample hypersurfaces.